rkmtlab/multi-ems/README.md

 - Do NOT place electrodes to dangerous parts of the body.
 E.g., around the chest/heart.
 - Take care of the output voltage.
 - See LICENSE.
-- Follow the Liabilirt Waiver before usage.
+- Follow the Liability Waiver before usage.

 ## Developing your own Board